xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 <div style="text-align:center;margin-bottom:20px"><img src="/images/mlkit/fps_graph.png" alt="FPS comparison chart!" /></div>

-When we tried both models processing only one frame at any given time (and dropping frames when busy) we found that CoreML is slightly faster than ML Kit.
+When we tried both models processing only one frame at any given time (and dropping frames when busy) we found that Core ML is slightly faster than ML Kit.
-CoreML takes an average of 30 ms to process each frame while ML Kit takes 32 ms.
+Core ML takes an average of 30 ms to process each frame while ML Kit takes 32 ms.
 This small difference comes because Core ML uses the GPU, which ML Kit doesn't.
-We would expect the difference to be bigger but we have noted that CoreML sometimes does not run as fast as other solutions which use Metal directly.
+We would expect the difference to be bigger but we have noted that Core ML sometimes does not run as fast as other solutions which use Metal directly.
 With other models this difference could also be bigger.

-### Double buffering
+## Double buffering

 When we allow up to two frames to be run at the same time we can see the per frame performance of these models change.
 In this test we show the results separately for the cases where the camera is set to 30 or 60 FPS.